Governance

 Good governance is important to ensure that the Cathedral is well maintained for future generations and that everyone who visits the Cathedral enters a safe and flourishing environment.

-The corporate body of Blackburn Cathedral is the Chapter, a body comprising of up to five Executive members (including the Dean and the two Residentiary Canons) and up to eight Non-Executive members (two-thirds of whom must be lay people).
+The corporate body of Blackburn Cathedral is the Chapter, which comprises of up to five Executive members (including the Dean and the two Residentiary Canons) and up to eight Non-Executive members (two-thirds of whom must be lay people).

 Members of Chapter are Trustees of The Cathedral Church of St Mary The Virgin Blackburn for the purposes of charity law.
 Non-Executive members of Chapter are appointed by the other members of the Chapter.
 The Bishop of Blackburn appoints one Non-Executive member to serve as the Senior Non-Executive member.

 Blackburn Cathedral is regulated by the Cathedrals Measure 2021.
 Our constitution and statutes can be viewed below.